23 June, 2020

 The next step will be creating a table with some example data.
 My file was a table that looked like the one below.

 Then, in the body of the function which handles a POST request, you should add a code that will get the name of the requested employee from the body and look for them in the database.
-Once it’s done, it should properly format the result for Slack.
+Once it’s done, it should properly format the result.

 Below, you’ll find the final result.
 It’s an example of how Slack integration and the Slack Slash command can help your organisation.